ivanbetancxurt/chanelle-personal-website/README.md

 # Chanelle's Personal Website

 For my first web project, I created a website for my girlfriend so she could have a central place to share her writing and prefessional experience.
 My aim was to create a simplistic yet bright design; Easy to navigate and nice to look at.
 My tech stack was simply [Next.js](https://nextjs.org/) and [Supabase](https://supabase.com/).
 The bulk of this project came from developing what I call will "admin mode".
 This mode gives Chanelle the ability to edit parts of the website.
-Using a secret token passed in by her as a search parameter, she can update her biography, add and delete pieces of writing, and update her resume.
+Using a secret key passed in by her as a search parameter, she can update her biography, add and delete pieces of writing, and update her resume.

 ## Pages and Features